Learn How to Book a Concert Tour

 The tricky part of creating a tour budget for your first tour is that there are a lot of unknown variables.
 You might be able to calculate a rough idea of what you’ll make per show, but always low-ball those estimates, and err on the side of caution if you’re not sure.

-Working through a budget will help you figure out where you can trim costs, it will also help you flag things you may have skipped in your planning.
+Working on a budget will help you figure out where you can trim costs, it will also help you flag things you may have skipped in your planning.

 Pick Your Touring Area